 Could something like the tank story (a NN learning to distinguish solely on average brightness levels) happen in 2017 with state-of-the-art techniques like convolutional neural networks (CNNs)?
 (After all, presumably nobody really cares about what mistakes a crude perceptron may or may not have once made back in the 1960s; most/all of the story-tellers are using it for didactic effect in warning against carelessness in contemporary & future AI research/applications.)
 I would guess that while it could happen, it would be considerably less likely now than then for several reasons:

 a common preprocessing step in computer vision (and NNs in general) is to “whiten” the image by standardizing or transforming pixels to a normal distribution; this would tend to wipe global brightness levels, promoting invariance to illumination

-data augmentation: shifting the image by a few pixels in each direction, cropping it randomly, adjusting colors to be slightly more red/green/blue, flipping horizontally, barrel-warping it, adding JPEG compression noise/artifacts, brightening or darkening, etc.
+in addition to or instead of whitening, it is also common to use aggressive “data augmentation”: shifting the image by a few pixels in each direction, cropping it randomly, adjusting colors to be slightly more red/green/blue, flipping horizontally, barrel-warping it, adding JPEG compression noise/artifacts, brightening or darkening, etc.

 None of these transformations should affect whether an image is classifiable as “dog” or “cat”7, the reasoning goes, so the NN should learn to see past them, and generating variants during training provides additional data for free.
 Aggressive data augmentation would make it harder to pick up global brightness as a cheap trick.

 image classification CNNs, due to their large sizes, are often trained on large datasets with many classes to categorize images into (canonically, ImageNet with 1000 classes over a million images; much larger datasets, such as 300 million images, have been explored and found to still offer benefits).
 Perforce, most of these images will not be generated by the dataset maintainer and will come from a wide variety of peoples, places, cameras, and settings, reducing any systematic biases.
 It would be difficult to find a cheap trick which works over many of those categories simultaneously, and the NN training will constantly erode any category-specific tricks in favor of more generalizable pattern-recognition (in part because there’s no inherent ‘modularity’ which could factor a NN into a “tank cheap trick” NN & a “everything else real pattern-recognition” NN).
 The power of generalizable abstractions will tend to overwhelm the shortcuts, and the more data & tasks a NN is trained on, providing greater supervision & richer insight, the more this will be the case.

 - Even in the somewhat unusual case of a special-purpose binary classification CNN being trained on a few hundred images, because of the large sizes of good CNNs, it is typical to at least start with a pretrained ImageNet CNN in order to benefit from all the learned knowledge about edges & whatnot before “finetuning” on the special-purpose small dataset.
 If the CNN starts with a huge inductive bias towards edges etc, it will have a hard time throwing away its informative priors and focusing purely on global brightness.
 (Often in finetuning, the lower levels of the CNN aren’t allowed to change at all!)

 - Another variant on transfer learning is to use the CNN as a feature-generator, by taking the final layers’ state computed on a specific image and using them as a vector embedding, a sort of summary of everything about the image content relevant to classification; this embedding is useful for other kinds of CNNs for purposes like style transfer (style transfer aims to warp an image towards the appearance of another image while preserving the embedding and thus presumably the content) or for GANs generating images (the discriminator can use the features to detect “weird” images which don’t make sense, thereby forcing the generator to learn what images correspond to realistic embeddings).

 CNNs would typically throw warning signs before a serious field deployment, either in diagnostics or failures to extend the results.

-looking at; typically, CNN filters will look like diagonal or horizontal lines or curves or other simple geometric patterns.
+- One benefit of the filter setup of CNNs is that it’s easy to visualize what the lower layers are ‘looking at’; typically, CNN filters will look like diagonal or horizontal lines or curves or other simple geometric patterns.
 In the case of a hypothetical brightness-detector CNN, because it is not recognizing any shapes whatsoever or doing anything but trivial brightness averaging, one would expect its filters to look like random noise and definitely nothing like the usual filter visualizations.
 This would immediately alarm any deep learning researcher that the CNN is not learning what they thought it was learning.

 - Related to filter visualization is input visualization: it’s common to generate some heatmaps of input images to see what regions of the input image are influencing the classification the most.
-If you are classifying “cats vs dogs, you expect a heatmap of a cat image to focus on the cat’s head and tail, for example, and not on the painting on the living room wall behind it; if you have an image of a tank in a forest, you expect the heatmap to focus on the tank rather than trees in the corner or nothing in particular, just random-seeming pixels all over the image.
+If you are classifying “cats vs dogs”, you expect a heatmap of a cat image to focus on the cat’s head and tail, for example, and not on the painting on the living room wall behind it; if you have an image of a tank in a forest, you expect the heatmap to focus on the tank rather than trees in the corner or nothing in particular, just random-seeming pixels all over the image.
 If it’s not focusing on the tank at all, how is it doing the classification?, one would then wonder. (“Picasso: A Modular Framework for Visualizing the Learning Process of Neural Network Image Classifiers” (blog), 2017-05-16 quote 2008’s version of the tank story as a motivation for their heatmap visualization tool and demonstrate that, for example, blocking out the sky in a tank image doesn’t bother a VGG-16 CNN image classifier but block the tank’s treads does, and the heatmap focuses on the tank itself.)
 There are additional methods for trying to understand whether the NN has learned a potentially useful algorithm using other methods such as the previously cited LIME.

 Also related to the visualization is going beyond classification to the logical next step of “localization” or “image segmentation”: having detected an image with a tank in it somewhere, it is natural (especially for military purposes) to ask where in the image the tank is?

-A CNN which is truly detecting the tank itself will lend itself to image segmentation (eg CNN success in reaching human levels of ImageNet classification performance have also resulted in extremely good segmentation of an image by categorizing each pixel as human/dog/cat/etc), while one learning the cheap trick of brightness will utterly fail at guessing better than chance which pixels are the tank.
+A CNN which is truly detecting the tank itself will lend itself to image segmentation (eg. CNN success in reaching human levels of ImageNet classification performance have also resulted in extremely good segmentation of an image by categorizing each pixel as human/dog/cat/etc), while one learning the cheap trick of brightness will utterly fail at guessing better than chance which pixels are the tank.

 So, it is highly unlikely that a CNN trained via a normal workflow (data-augmented finetuning of a pretrained ImageNet CNN with standard diagnostics) would fail in this exact way or, at least, make it to a deployed system without failing.

 One of the most relevant (if unfortunately older & possibly out of date) papers I’ve read on this question of dataset bias is “Unbiased Look at Dataset Bias”, 2011:

 Datasets are an integral part of contemporary object recognition research.
 They have been the chief reason for the considerable progress in the field, not just as source of large amounts of training data, but also as means of measuring and comparing performance of competing algorithms.
 At the same time, datasets have often been blamed for narrowing the focus of object recognition research, reducing it to a single benchmark performance number.
-Indeed, some datasets, that started out as data capture efforts aimed at representing the visual world, have become closed worlds unto themselves (e.g. the Corel world, the Caltech101 world, the PASCAL VOC world).
+Indeed, some datasets, that started out as data capture efforts aimed at representing the visual world, have become closed worlds unto themselves (eg. the Corel world, the Caltech101 world, the PASCAL VOC world).
 With the focus on beating the latest benchmark numbers on the latest dataset, have we perhaps lost sight of the original purpose?